From Memorization to Creativity: LLM as a Designer of Novel Neural Architectures: Method

+We initialize supervision using the LEMUR Neural Network Dataset~\citep{ABrain.NNGPT,ABrain.NN-Dataset}, a broad collection of performance-annotated neural network implementations spanning high-capacity and edge-optimized designs~\citep{ABrain.LEMUR2,ABrain.NN-Lite,ABrain.MobileAgeNet,ABrain.MobileDenoising}, drawing on prior work in LLM-driven architectural synthesis within the NNGPT ecosystem~\citep{ABrain.NN-RAG,ABrain.HPGPT,ABrain.NN-Captioning_2025,ABrain.Prompt,ABrain.NNGPT-Fractal,ABrain.Transform,ABrain.CV_Channel,ABrain.Feedback_Memory}.
+After MinHash/LSH deduplication and chat-format conversion (Suppl.~\S A--C), the corpus yields 849 unique architectures paired with two task descriptions, producing 1{,}698 prompt--code training examples.

-Formally, let $S_{\text{train}}$ denote the collection of shingle sets corresponding to all models in the current supervised corpus, and let $S_{\text{gen}}^{(c)}$ denote the collection of shingle sets for all models generated in cycle $c$ prior to the current candidate.
-For a new candidate with shingle set $A$, we estimate
+For every successfully parsed and trained candidate, we compute two Jaccard similarities over token-level shingles of the model code.
+The first, $J_{\text{train}}$, measures similarity to the deduplicated supervised training set; the second, $J_{\text{gen}}^{(c)}$, measures similarity to the set of all code samples generated earlier in the same cycle $c$.
+Formally, let $S_{\text{train}}$ denote the collection of shingle sets corresponding to all models in the current supervised corpus, and let $S_{\text{gen}}^{(c)}$ denote the collection for all models generated in cycle $c$ prior to the current candidate.
+For a new candidate with shingle set $A$:

-via their MinHash signatures and LSH index.
-If either similarity exceeds a near-duplicate threshold $\tau$ (e.g., $\tau \approx 0.9$), the candidate is marked as a text-level near-duplicate and rejected.
+estimated via MinHash signatures and LSH indexing.
+If either similarity exceeds a near-duplicate threshold $\tau \approx 0.9$, the candidate is rejected.
 Sampling continues until a valid architecture is found that is sufficiently dissimilar to both the current training set and earlier generations in the same cycle.

-This procedure yields 1{,}065 unique records.
-These records are converted to instruction-following chat examples via a \texttt{ChatPrepConfig}; 216 records are dropped due to conversion/format issues, leaving 849 converted records.
-For each converted record, two training examples are created with identical assistant code but different user descriptions (MNIST vs.\ CIFAR-10), yielding $849\times 2=1{,}698$ chat-style prompt--code pairs for the initial training split.

 During the 22-cycle loop, the corpus is augmented with self-generated models.
-At the end of each cycle, candidate models are considered for inclusion if they (i) compile and train, (ii) exceed a first-epoch CIFAR-10 accuracy threshold of 40\%, and (iii) pass a near-duplicate filter against both the current training corpus and earlier generations from the same cycle using the same MinHash--Jaccard approach described above.
-For novelty filtering, each trained candidate with code-shingle set $S$ is assigned an estimated maximum Jaccard similarity to the supervised corpus and to other candidates in the same cycle; near-duplicates above a threshold $\tau \approx 0.9$ are rejected.
-Each qualifying model is converted into a chat-format prompt--code pair and appended to the training set for the next cycle.
-Across 22 cycles, this process adds 455 unique high-accuracy models, expanding the training corpus from 1{,}698 to 2{,}153 examples by Cycle~22 (Table~\ref{tab:train_corpus_composition}).
+At the end of each cycle, candidate models are considered for inclusion if they (i) compile and train, (ii) exceed a first-epoch accuracy threshold on the target dataset (40\% for CIFAR-10, 20\% for CIFAR-100, 70\% for SVHN), and (iii) pass the near-duplicate filter.
+This process adds 455 unique high-accuracy models across 22 cycles, expanding the training corpus from 1{,}698 to 2{,}153 examples (Table~\ref{tab:train_corpus_composition}).